vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 ### requirements and misconceptions

-Hidden throughout the barrage of braindead insults or `r/iamverysmart` observations on how Modern C++ is a cancer for the programming industry, there were some really good points raised by the game developer community.
-They have very specific requirements that the C++ standardization committee is not prioritizing for (and in my opinion, rightfully so).
+Hidden throughout the barrage of snarky remarks or self-righteous observations on how Modern C++ is a cancer for the programming industry, there were some really good points raised as well.
+Many game develoeprs have very specific requirements that the C++ standardization committee is not prioritizing for.

 #### debuggability

-The most common one, *debuggability*, is of tremendous importance for many game developers.
+The most common requirement, *debuggability*, is of tremendous importance.
 There are two ways in which the use of Modern C++ hinders the ability to debug code.
 It all stems from how Modern C++ encourages the use of "zero-cost abstractions":

 1. Such abstractions are only zero-cost (at run-time) when compiler optimizations are enabled.
 When running an application in debug mode, the performance can be hundreds of times worse compared to release mode, which can make a game literally unplayable.

-2. The way such abstractions are often implemented is by leveraging a layered architecture and code reuse.
-These are valuable software engineering principles that allow large projects to scale and grow, but they also tend to cause deep call stacks due to multiple layers of indirection: such depth can make it hard to understand what is going on during debugging.
+2. The way such abstractions are often implemented is by leveraging layered architecture and code reuse.
+These are valuable software engineering principles that allow large projects to scale and grow, but they also tend to cause deep call stacks due to multiple levels of indirection: such depth can make it hard to understand what is going on during debugging.
 This problem is particularly evident when using standard library facilities, which are notoriously known for having very complicated and deeply-nested implementation details.

 These points are fair.
-The solution that most game developers approach in order to mitigate these points is to simply avoid abstractions as much as possible, including seemingly extreme decisions such as not using the standard library at all, or using `std::vector<T>::data() + N` instead of `std::vector<T>::operator[](N)` (or not using containers at all).
+The solution that most game developers reach towards in order to mitigate these points is to simply avoid abstractions as much as possible, including making extreme decisions such as not using the standard library at all, or using `std::vector<T>::data() + N` instead of `std::vector<T>::operator[](N)` (or even not using containers at all).

 However, there is an aspect of those solutions that it is often overlooked.
 Let's (reasonably) assume that, apart from situations where you just want to explore a codebase interactively, the frequency of having to debug is linearly proportional to the number of bugs in your program.
-Let's also (again, reasonably) assume that the use of battle-tested abstractions reduces the chance of bugs in your program.
+Let's also (again, reasonably) assume that the use of battle-tested abstractions designed to improve safety reduces the chance of bugs in your program.

 Do you see the conundrum?
 Of course you're going to have to debug more if you write error-prone C-like code and avoid utilities that have been refined over decades to help you avoid mistakes.

-I am sure there is a balance - obviously not every line of your code should be buried under 20 layers of abstractions, however proper use of the standard library (or custom-made types and functions) would reduce the times debugging is required, as mistakes would be prevented during compilation.
+I am sure there is a balance - not every line of your code should be buried under 20 layers of abstractions, however proper use of the standard library (or custom-made types and functions) would reduce the times debugging is required, as mistakes would be prevented during compilation.
 Dan Saks gave an excellent talk at CppCon 2016 (which I had the pleasure to attend in person) which touches on this topic a bit - highly recommended:

 <center>